2023 Most Popular General Visual & Performing Arts Bachelor's Degree Schools in Minnesota

 The following schools top our list of the Most Popular General Visual & Performing Arts Bachelor's Degree Colleges.

-Our analysis found Hamline University to be the most popular school for general visual and performing arts students who want to pursue a bachelor’s degree in Minnesota.
+Our 2023 rankings named Hamline University the most popular school in Minnesota for general visual and performing arts students working on their bachelor’s degree.
 Hamline is a small private not-for-profit school located in the city of Saint Paul.

 About 46% of the students majoring in visual arts at the school are women while 54% are male.